Category

 Miyagawa: Mr. Nanjo, you've served as director for numerous international art festivals, supervised renowned public and corporate art projects, and served as director of the Mori Art Museum.
 Your activities seem incredibly diverse.
 Do you have a consistent perspective guiding you?

-Nanjo: I've just been hitting whatever came my way, you know (laughs).
+Nanjo: I've just been hitting whatever balls came my way (laughs).
 But I've always been conscious of balancing different types of work.
 For example, there are projects with academic or educational aspects, projects that generate solid profits, and projects carrying social meaning or messages.
-I think working while considering the balance between these types is how a person should be.
+I believe working while considering the balance between these types is how a person should live.

 Miyagawa: That's a perspective that resonates with businesspeople too.
 We tend to focus too much on profits alone, but your approach—balancing that with social significance—feels exactly what's needed right now.

 When we held the performance event "Act and Creation" at the Japan Foundation in 1982, the budget came from theater-related funds.
-So we invited top-tier contemporary artists like Daniel Buren to perform, setting up the event as a "performance" showcase.
+So we invited top-tier contemporary artists like Daniel Buren to perform, essentially staging them as "performers."
 That was a "twisted" strategy.

-Miyagawa: The process of assigning value to something that everyone still fails to recognize—that's precisely the Nanjō style of undertaking, isn't it?
+Miyagawa: The process of assigning value to something that no one else recognized as valuable yet—that's precisely the Nanjō style of undertaking, isn't it?

-Miyagawa: The genre-crossing exhibitions you organized at the Mori Art Museum were precisely the kind of setup designed to spark people's curiosity, weren't they?
+Miyagawa: The genre-crossing exhibitions you did at the Mori Art Museum were precisely the kind of setup designed to spark people's curiosity, weren't they?

 Nanjo: Yes.
 As I said at the beginning, contemporary art is fundamentally something that can't be defined, right?
 So, even if you point to a work and say, "This is contemporary art," it's just dancing within the confines of preconceived notions.
 You need to cross that border and place what everyone thinks of as art alongside things from other fields.
 I believed we should present various things in a borderless situation, with an attitude of "There's also this kind of thing, right?" and "What about this possibility?"